moldiscovery/swing/README.md

 Files can be easily downloaded by running Swing in the same directory of the Swing file, all modified files will be downloaded using the specified version, if the specified version is not found the latest version will be downloaded instead.

+# Download

+Download Swing for your OS from the [Releases page][swing-releases] and put it in your project root.
+Start using it

 # Configuration

 Swing will use the credentials found in the AWS shared credentials file, you can specify which profile to use by setting the env var `AWS_PROFILE`, otherwise the `default` profile will be used.
 The credentials file is stored in `~/.aws/credentials` on Linux and OS X, and `%UserProfile%\.aws\credentials` on Windows